Minnesota Department of Transportation

 Highway Safety Improvement Program (HSIP)

-This program investigates crash problem locations and determines appropriate remedial measures, develops concept plans, determines cost estimates, and program projects for construction.
+This program investigates crash problem locations and determines appropriate remedial measures, develops concept plans, determines cost estimates, and programs projects for construction.
 HSIP evaluates crash data using various prioritized lists to determine safety problems.

 Detailed Highway Safety Improvement Program information: